 step 2: consider adding drainage amendments to your soil

 If it was just neglect that caused the underwatering, then you may not need amendments.
 However, if you water your snake plant thoroughly and still notice signs that it’s dehydrated, you probably need to change its soil.
 Your soil may be too compact to allow water to penetrate through the top layer (you might even notice water collecting on top of the soil and then draining down the inner sides of the pot).
 In this case, you could try adding perlite to the potting mix to promote drainage.

 You may also choose to add amendments to your soil simply to promote water retention.
 However, if you think your soil was the culprit, then you can add peat moss or vermiculite to aid in moisture retention.
 Feel free to add these amendments at a rate of up to 1/3 the volume of your soil.

-step 3: check your watering technique
+step 3: check your watering technique and tools

 A proper watering technique is easy to learn, but may be much different than your current method.
 You need to soak your plant’s entire root ball (not just the top – a common mistake) to ensure hydration reaches the innermost roots of your plant.

 If you have a proper container with drainage holes, then you can provide water until drops start to seep out of the bottom.
 This encourages the roots to grow downward—when you only water the top, the roots may grow sideways or in other unhealthy patterns.

 You can also opt for a watering globe that releases moisture gradually as your plant needs it.